 Hospital-acquired infections can quickly turn into life-threatening situations.
 Symptoms of sepsis include elevated heart rate, body-wide inflammation, internal organ damage, and fever.
 Some of these infections are challenging to treat because they are immune to specific antibiotics.

 One of the most common infections in this context is a Methicillin-resistant Staphylococcus Aureus (or “MRSA”), which is resistant to traditional treatment methods like antibiotics.
 MRSA and other hospital-acquired infections can be very aggressive and can result in severe injuries.
 In the most severe cases, a patient may need an amputation or may die.

 Determining Who Is Liable

 Determining who is liable in these situations is complicated.
 It can be challenging, as there are some cases where the healthcare professionals and/or hospital did nothing wrong.
 In other situations, medical negligence is to blame.
 Before you can determine who is responsible, we need to investigate the circumstances around the hospital-acquired infection.
 We will most likely need to hire medical experts who can offer their opinion on whether the defendants complied with appropriate medical Standards of Care.

 Contact a Knoxville Medical Malpractice Attorney

 If you or someone you love developed a hospital-acquired infection, you need an experienced Knoxville medical malpractice attorney.
-Contact Brezina Law, PLLC, today to schedule an initial consultation.
+Contact Atkins Brezina, PLLC, today to schedule an initial consultation.